 We are one of the UK’s leading specialists in niche insurance products.
-Nearly 200,000 policyholders have already chosen Ripe for their sports, leisure, personal and business insurance.
+Over 200,000 policyholders have already chosen Ripe for their sports, leisure, personal and business insurance.
 Our fresh approach to insurance is all about making insurance easy-to-buy, simple-to-understand, jargon-free and excellent value.
 We ensure that our insurance practices not only meet but exceed the standards set by the Financial Conduct Authority, giving our customers a clear understanding of our insurance products and providing a first-class insurance service.
 Find out about how we do things differently here.

 To make a claim visit our How to claim page.

 Do I have to let you know if I am taking my bicycle abroad?